-Figuring out the Child-Care Credit
+Figuring Out the Child-Care Credit

 If you've met all the tests for the child-care and dependent tax credit, use Form 2441 to calculate the amount.
-IRS rules allow up to $3,000 in expenses per child for up to two children.
+IRS rules for 2018 allow up to $3,000 in expenses per child for up to two children.
 Figure the total credit as a percentage of this amount, depending on your income level.
 The credit is nonrefundable: If it exceeds your tax liability, the difference is not refunded to you.
 In addition, any reimbursement for care from a flexible spending account at work is deducted from the expense amount before you figure the credit.

 Founder/president of the innovative reference publisher The Archive LLC, Tom Streissguth has been a self-employed business owner, independent bookseller and freelance author in the school/library market.
 Holding a bachelor's degree from Yale, Streissguth has published more than 100 works of history, biography, current affairs and geography for young readers.